 While many office interiors are equipped with blinds, shutters, drapes, and other sun control measures, these solutions block sunlight almost entirely, thereby relying on lighting systems to keep a space properly lit.

 An alternative solution that offers a number of benefits is sun control window film by 3M™.
-Not only can the right type of window film minimize dependence on artificial lighting systems and lower energy consumption by as much as 52%, but 3M™ Daylight Redirecting Film is designed to redirect as much as 80% of sunlight deeper into the building.
+The right type of window film can minimize dependence on artificial lighting systems and lower energy consumption by as much as 52%.

 3. Make Regular Breaks a Must